hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 ----------

-:ref:`conditional_probabilities` provides several tuning knobs and adjustable thresholds that you can use to control (a) the computational complexity and (b) the size of the result:
+:ref:`conditional_probabilities` provides several tuning knobs and adjustable thresholds that control (a) the computational complexity and (b) the size of the result:

 ``min_support``: